havochvatten/MSP-Symphony/README.md

 npm install
 ng build
 ```
 The build artifacts will end up in the `frontend/dist` directory.
-If you are on a more recent Node.js and `npm install`
-fails you may experiment with its `--legacy-peer-deps` flag.

 For frontend development there is also the Angular CLI development server, see the frontend README for more details.